 You have heard it a thousand times in the past, to get more referrals, you need to ask for them.
-The trouble with this axiom is that you will often hear, “I’ll get back to you…” in response.
+The trouble with this truth is that you will often hear, “I’ll get back to you…” in response.
 Friends don’t send friends solicitors.
-And when you ask for a blind referral that is exactly what you sound like, a salesperson.

-If your past clients understand exactly how you will use referrals it will improve the chances that they will trust you with their friends.
-The last thing they want is a friend being hounded with voicemail messages of, “whether you’re buying or selling…” Instead, saying something like, “I have a relocation magazine that I would like to mail to your friends and family considering moving here.
-Would it be better to email it or send them the magazine? ”
+If your past clients understand exactly how you will use their referral it will improve the chances that they will trust you with their friend.
+The last thing they want is their friend being hounded with voicemail messages of, “whether you’re buying or selling…”

 This same discussion is not limited to our relocation product but can be used for nearly all our topic-centric products.

 We say, “no-brainer” yet most agents do not consistently leverage the resources presently available to them.
 For example, are you maximizing the value of your email signature line with a specific and REASONABLE call to action?
 The keyword there is reasonable.
 “Click Here to List Your Home” won’t quite have the same success as “Top 12 Reasons it might be time to sell your home.
 Click Here”